Yejashi/obsidianNotes/Class/Spring 2025/Graph Algorithms COSC690/Final Project/GNNs.md

 So If we only have edge-level features, and are trying to predict binary node information, we can use pooling to route (or pass) information to where it needs to go.

+If we only have node-level features, and need to predict a binary global property, we need to gather all available node information together and aggregate them.
+This is similar to Global Average Pooling layers in CNNs.
+The same can be done for edges.